chainguard-dev/kolide-timeline/README.md

 ## Usage

-kolide-timeline operates on locally download files:
+Timeline generation assumes that pipeline logs have been locally downloaded:

 ```
 kolide-timeline </path/to/device/logs>
 ```

-If your Kolide pipeline logs are stored in Google Cloud Storage, there is a tool to simplify downloading logs for a single device:
+If your Kolide pipeline logs are stored in Google Cloud Storage, there is a tool to simplify downloading recent logs for a single device:

 ```
 copy-from-gs \